BlakeJC94/vim-chat/README.md

 ## Development
 The `main` branch is reserved for releases and should be considered stable.
 Changes should occur in the `dev` branch, which will periodically be merged into `main`.

+## Credits
+A lot of credit goes to [madox2/vim-ai](https://github.com/madox2/vim-ai), I highly recommend you check it out if you're interested in AI integrations in `vim`.
+I'm open to collaborating to add async support to this plugin as well if there's appetite to do so

 ## Licence
 Distributed under the same terms as Vim itself.
 See `:help license`.